-4. I ask for feedback.
+4. Ask for feedback.

 I always like to put it in front of another set of eyes.
 Other people might see something I have missed or have ideas I may not have thought of.
 Donnie actually has a pretty good eye for things like this, so I always run it past him.

 Donnie was in charge of the actual hanging of the pieces, but I did the all-important job of supervising. 🙂 Honestly, we usually just wing it, but this time we traced all the pieces on paper and arranged them on the wall first to make sure they looked just right.

 When all the pieces were hung in place, we finally had…

-Our beautiful gallery wall!
+our beautiful gallery wall!

 And it’s definitely an improvement over what we had before…

 Sigh… so much better!
 Yes, decorating can sometimes seem overwhelming, but it can also be so much fun!
 Following the steps above has definitely helped me to enjoy the process and make our home a little more “us” in the process.
-Have a wonderful week!

 What are your favorite tips for hanging gallery walls?